benlowry/chromeos-dev-setup/README.md

-# Automated dev setup for programming on Chrome OS
+# Developer setup for programming on Chrome OS

 This setup script for installing Ubuntu core on Crouton for working on more powerful x86 Chrome OS devices.
 It is compatible with C9.io so the same environment can be created on or off your